BJMAYNARD/QuickBooks-Desktop-Constant-Repair-Fix/README.md

 ##Why I wrote this script:

-As a system admin or someone who helps companies with QuickBooks Desktop versions, it has been a baine of my existance to always have to either get the QuickBooks Database Manager started on the server or desktop of which the files are bing shared out.
+As a system admin and someone who helps companies with QuickBooks Desktop versions, it has been a baine of my existance to always have to either get the QuickBooks Database Manager started on the server or desktop of which the files are being shared out.
 The constant "network fix", or rebooting of the computer that is hosting the file.

-After many mweeks of research and trial and error in writing a Python program to do this - only to learn that QuickBooks constantly changes the "Scan" button location.
+After many weeks of research and trial and error in writing a Python program to do this - only to learn that QuickBooks constantly changes the "Scan" button location.
 So with advoce from a friend - I looked into the services that QB was using and noticed that Windows had stopped them after so long.